 Other Facebook pages:

 A Google Scholar Citations profile allows you to create a list of your research outputs and track citations for those indexed in Google Scholar.
 About Google Scholar Citations

 Mendeley is a crowd-sourced database, reference manager and academic social network focused on publication discovery.
 You can create a profile including your academic degree/title, professional and educational history, research interests and publications.
 You can also follow other members and create and participate in public and private groups.

 Mendeley provides various analytics for engagement with your work.

 This academic social network allows you to create a profile, list your research outputs with downloadable full text where copyright permits, nominate and be endorsed for expertise, find and follow individuals and topics, comment on and review others' work, expose your own work to comment and review, ask and answer research questions, and track engagement with your work through a variety of metrics.

 To find an existing profile enter the URL

 UniSA on ResearchGate: a sample

-Before using any service you should investigate different options and providers thoroughly.
+Before using any social networking sites investigate their security and privacy settings.
 A few considerations include: